Foster Care

 Network foster care

-Would you like to care for a child of family or relatives?
-Or does a child of family or relatives already live with you?
-If so, you can become a network foster parent.
-Network foster care means that you become a formal foster parent through a foster care organization.
-As a network foster parent you receive guidance and compensation for the care you provide.
+Would you like to care for a child of family or friends?
+Or does a child of family or friends already live with you?
+Then you can become a network foster parent.
+Network foster care means that you formally become a foster parent through a foster care organization.
+As a network foster parent, you will receive guidance and compensation for the Health provide.

 Please note that you will only receive supervision and compensation if you are officially paired with the child through a licensed foster care provider.
 Without this official pairing, you will not receive compensation or counseling.